telaminai/dataflow-docs/sections/overview/Quickstart.md

 # DataFlow developer quickstart
 ---

-Quickstart tutorial to get developers up and running in 5 minutes leveraging jbang.
+Quickstart tutorial to get developers up and running in 1 minute leveraging jbang.
 Calculates the average speed of s stream of cars grouped by manufacturer in a sliding window of 2 seconds with a 500 millisecond bucket size.

 ### 1. Install jbang